zeitgeistpm/zeitgeist/zrml/orderbook/README.md

 - `taker_amount`: The amount of the asset that the taker needs to have to buy the maker's asset.

+## Notes

+- Orders must always bid or ask for the corresponding market's base asset.
+- External fees are always paid in the market's base asset after the order is filled.
+In particular, the recipient of the collateral pays the fee.
+The implementation, however, arranges the transfers slightly differently for
+  convenience:
+  - If the order is an ask (maker sells outcome tokens), then the external fees are taken (not charged!) from the taker before the order is executed.
+The taker still receives the full amount of outcome tokens, but the maker receives only an adjusted amount.
+  - If the order is a bid (maker buys outcome tokens), then the external fees are charged from the taker after the transaction is executed.
+In particular, the maker still receives the full amount of outcome tokens.

 ## Interface

 ### Dispatches